tfeldmann/organize/docs/page/config.rst

 Filter syntax
 =============
 ``filters`` is a list of :ref:`Filters`.
-In general, filters are defined like this:
+Filters are defined like this:

 .. code-block:: yaml
   :caption: config.yaml